-Thus, the decision to purchase second-hand clothing can be categorized as a behavior that supports economic efficiency and reduces resource waste, as long as the products consumed meet hygiene and health standards.
+Thus, purchasing second-hand clothing can be categorised as a behaviour that supports economic efficiency and reduces resource waste, as long as the products consumed meet hygiene and health standards.

 This study has several practical and academic implications.
-Academically, it enhances the understanding of the factors influencing second-hand clothing purchase decisions, particularly in the context of consumer behavior and interest.
-It also provides a new perspective on the relationship between interest and purchasing decisions, which does not always align directly in the context of second-hand goods.
+Academically, it enhances the understanding of the factors influencing second-hand clothing purchase decisions, particularly in the context of consumer behaviour and interest.
+It also provides a new perspective on the relationship between interest and purchasing decisions, which do not always align directly in the context of second-hand goods.